trimstray/multitor/README.md

 ## Limitations

 - each **Tor** process needs a certain number of memory.
 If the number of processes is too big, the oldest one will be automatic killed by the system
+- **Polipo** is no longer supported but it is still a very good and light proxy.
+It is very good for such applications.
+In the next version I will give you the option to choose a different solution

 ## Contributing